himoacs/solace_kdb_whitepaper/whitepaper.md

 #### API gateway

-An API gateway is a *q* process which is responsible for authenticating users and providing them with an interface for querying different real-time and historical databases by providing predefined functions.
+An API gateway is a *q* process which is responsible for authenticating users and providing them with an interface for querying different realtime and historical databases by providing predefined functions.
 Users can call these functions with appropriate parameters and get the data they need without having to know the inner setup.

 For example, instead of allowing users to write raw *q-sql* queries, the tick data team might expose predefined functions such as *getStockLast* and *getStockStats*.